holgerbrandl/kalasim/docs/userguide/docs/events.md

 ## Console Logger

-There are a few provided event listeners, most notable the built-int console logger.
+There are a few provided event listeners, most notable the built-in console logger.
 With console logging being enabled, we get the following output (displayed as table for convenience):

 ```
 time      current component        component                action      info